-Nash equilibria discussed in subsection 4.4.
-It is interesting to note that while we do not impose that the $(p_i, k_i)$ strategies must lie on the constraint line defined by Eq.
-4.8, the radical factions will typically maximize their utility functions by settling on the constraint line.
-Indeed, apart from a few initial time epochs $\tau_i$ , the constraint $k_i^j + p_i^j/\omega_i = 1$ is satisfied throughout the optimization process for all j and for i = A, B. In the bottom row of Fig. 4 we follow the dynamics of the radical populations and note that the system will evolve towards final values that depend dramatically on initial conditions.
-In particular, by comparing the upper and lower panels of Fig. 4 we note that sects with a larger radical faction are associated with lower levels of violence and vice-versa.
-We find that this too is a general, robust trend that persists over initial conditions and parameters choices, again falling in line with what was observed in subsection 4.4.
-Finally, one common feature of the long time dynamics observed in all panels of the lower row of Fig. 4 is a push-pull trend between the two sects that leads to limit cycles, as can be seen in the insets.
+process for all j and for $i = A_iB$.
+In figure 4d-f, we follow the dynamics of the radical populations and note that the system will evolve towards final values that depend dramatically on initial conditions.
+In particular, by comparing figure 4a-c and 4d-f, we note that sects with a larger radical faction are associated with lower levels of violence and vice versa.
+We find that this too is a general, robust trend that persists over initial conditions and parameters choices, again falling in line with what was observed in §4.4.
+Finally, one common feature of the long time dynamics observed in all panels of the lower row of figure 4 is a push-pull trend between the two sects that leads to limit cycles, as can be seen in the insets.
 The exact size of these limit cycles may depend on our coarse optimization routine.
 To examine this possibility we allowed different grid sizes while searching for the optimal strategies.
-In particular, the grid size used in the left and center panels of Fig. 4 is twice as large (200 points) as that used in the right panels (100 points).
-We notice that the typical width of the limit cycles in all three panels are comparable, indicating that the grid discretization plays a minor role in the emergence of the limit cycles shown in Fig. 4.
+In particular, the grid size used in figure 4a,d and 4b,c is twice as large (200 points) as that used in 4c,f (100 points).
+We notice that the typical width of the limit cycles in all three panels are comparable, indicating that the grid discretization plays a minor role in the emergence of the limit cycles shown in figure 4.

-To study how the symmetric organizational timescales $\Delta_i$ affect sect dynamics we plot the optimal $(k_i^j, p_i^j)$ for various $\Delta_i$ values for i = A, B in Fig. 5.
-In particular, in Figs. 5(a) and (c) we set $\Delta_i = 0.1$ while in Figs. 5(b) and (d) $\Delta_i = 10$ .
-Initial conditions are fixed at $r_i^0 = 0.4$ for i = A, B. The resulting curves should be compared with the ones displayed in the central panels of Fig. 4 for which $\Delta_i = 1$ with all other parameters and initial conditions the same as in Fig. 5.
-Panels (b) and (d) confirm that strategic choices are dominated by near equilibrium behavior for very large $\Delta_i$ values, while panels (a) and (c) show that very small $\Delta_i$ yield $k_i \approx 0$ for both groups, as anticipated above.
-Note that although in Fig. 5(a) we stop at t = 1 and the corresponding endpoint in Fig. 5(c) is $(r_A, r_B) = (0.15, 0.19)$ upon letting $t \to \infty$ asymptotically $r_i \to 0$ for i = A, B.
+To study how the symmetric organizational time scales Δ_i affect sect dynamics we plot the optimal (k_i^l, p_i^l) for various Δ_i values for i = A,B in figure 5.
+In particular, in figure 5a,c, we set $\Delta_i = 0.1$ while in figure $5b_id$ $\Delta_i = 10$.
+Initial conditions are fixed at $r_i^0 = 0.4$ for $i = A_iB$.
+The resulting curves should be compared with the ones displayed in the central panels of figure 4 for which $\Delta_i = 1$ with all other parameters and initial conditions the same as in figure 5.
+Figure 5b,d confirm that strategic choices are dominated by near equilibrium behaviour for very large Δ_i values, while figure 5a, c show that very small Δ_i yield $k_i \approx 0$ for both groups, as anticipated above.
+Note that although in figure 5a, we stop at t=1 and the corresponding endpoint in figure 5c is $(r_A, r_B) = (0.15, 0.19)$ upon letting $t \to \infty$ asymptotically $r_i \to 0$ for i = A,B.